mmore500/waves/blog/_posts/aria-lanea-blog.md

 #### Words of Wisdom
 Throughout our testing journey, we have come to learn a lot about the intricacies of writing tests.
 We thought we would share a couple of tips and tricks we learned from tackling testing this summer!

+##### Setup
-1. Creating new Test Files: Test files can have large boiler plates (setup before the actual code is written, lots of `#include`s and `#define`s) which can make setting up a new testing file tricky to get right.
+1. **Creating new Test Files:** Test files can have large boiler plates (setup before the actual code is written, lots of `#include`s and `#define`s) which can make setting up a new testing file tricky to get right.
 We found that the easiest way to get the boiler plate right was to simply copy a preexisting test file and "rip out its guts" and replace it with new test code.
 When doing this you must rename or replace anything specific to the previous test file.
 When including the file to test, do not `#include` any of its dependencies because they should be included in that file.

-2. Deciding what to Test: When you first open up a file that you're going to test, it's okay not to understand everything that you see!
+2. **Deciding what to Test:** When you first open up a file that you're going to test, it's okay not to understand everything that you see!
 Take a breath, read any documentation at the top of the file.
 Start with things that you understand or something chose something that looks simple to start with (like a constructor!).
 As you work through their implementation, you will get more familiar with the code.

 Also keep in mind that if you are struggling to understand what a specific chunk of code is doing, reach out and ask for help!
 It's better to write useful tests after asking for help rather than writing tests that are inappropriate for the file because you misunderstood the code.

-3. Getting the First Test to Pass: Setting up a test file and understanding the code that you are to test can be difficult and time consuming.
-You'll probably get a lot of errors before you're able to get an actual test to pass.
+3. **Getting the First Test to Pass:** When you write your first test, you'll probably get a lot of errors before you're able to get it to pass.
 But don't give up!
-Once you get that first test to pass the others are much easier to write since you'll most likely understand the code to be tested much better by that point.
+Once you get that first test to pass the others are much easier to write since you'll understand the setup of the file you're testing.

 #### MABE2 Specific Advice